-For many people, eBay is a great way to make money by selling unwanted goods – or an easy way to pick up a bargain.
+For many people, ebay is a great way to make money by selling old, preloved and unwanted goods – or an easy way to pick up a bargain.

 Six worrying things about online shopping